 With the City's citizen reporting, you can report fallen trees on public property (streets, schools, parks) or those that may damage public property

 Tree Inventory: The City has recently revised its tree inventory data management, and is in the process of updating the records of all City-owned trees.
 An active tree inventory allows us to know where work is needed, where work has been done, and provides data on the forest and its condition.

-Canopy Analysis: Software provided by the US Forest Service allows us to analyze the city's forest canopy coverage from readily-available satellite photos; this showed that our 2014 canopy cover city-wide was 46%.
-A professional analysis of Greater Fairfax using 2008 and 2011 data also showed Falls Church City having 46% cover.
+Canopy Analysis: A professional analysis of Greater Fairfax using 2008 and 2011 data showed Falls Church City having 46% cover.
+Software provided by the US Forest Service allows us to analyze the city's forest canopy coverage from readily-available satellite photos; this showed that our 2014 canopy cover city-wide was still 46%.

-Canopy Requirements on Commercial Properties: The Tree Commission is working with the Arborist to suggest alternative contributions to make up for the green space and tree canopy displaced by large commercial and mixed use developments.
+Canopy Requirements on Commercial Properties: The Tree Commission is working with the Arborist to establish minimum goals and alternative contributions to make up for the green space and tree canopy displaced by large commercial and mixed use developments.